SWEN90009-2024/SC-BlueRing/README.md

 ## Changelogs for sprint4&5
 - For sprint4&5, we uploaded all meetings within sprint 4&5 to the [meetings](https://github.com/SWEN90009-2024/SC-BlueRing/tree/main/docs/meetings) subfolder.
+- For sprint4&5, we uploaded Acceptance criterias and Acceptance Tests to the [tests](https://github.com/SWEN90009-2024/SC-BlueRing/tree/main/tests)folder.
+- For sprint4&5, we uploaded sprint reviews and retrospectives to the [agile ceremonies](https://github.com/SWEN90009-2024/SC-BlueRing/tree/main/docs/agile%20ceremonies)folder.
 -

 ## Changelogs for sprint3